-All communication / network traffic between the end user and the Riva web interface is encrypted with industry standard SSL certificates (thawte, Inc. - Extended Validation SSL).
+When ever possible, communication / network traffic between the end user and the Riva Cloud and Riva marketing web interface is encrypted with industry standard SSL certificates with using recent versions of TLS.

 The communication / network traffic between the Riva Cloud synchronization service and each target system depends on the URL provided during the connection wizard process.
-If the URL starts with https://, Riva establishes a secure tunnel via SSL to the HTTP service.
+If the URL starts with https://, Riva establishes a secure tunnel via SSL/TLS to the target HTTP web service.
 The use of HTTPS is always recommended whenever possible and available.

 Riva Cloud provides a multi-tenant or a single-tenant synchronization service.
 Each user's information is stored in separate databases.
 Each synchronized user receives a unique database.
 Companies that are interested in reviewing information that is being cached for their accounts can receive a link to the meta directory information to see what is being cached.
-To request a copy of this information, contact the Riva Success Team.
+To request a copy of this information, contact Riva’s Data Privacy Officer.

 Riva Cloud Activity Logging

 Riva keeps certain limited information in log files in order to carry out troubleshooting activities and to allow each user and account administrator to keep track of the synchronization process.
 Companies can view their activity data logs and logged information at any time by selecting the View Synchronization button in the Riva Cloud interface.